steveruizok/perfect-arrows/README.md

 ## Usage

 The functions in this library provide only the information needed to draw an arrow.
 You'll need to draw the arrow yourself using your technology of choice.
-See below for an example React component.
+See below for an example React component with SVG.

 ### `getArrow(x0, y0, x1, y1, options)`